-Mosaic has conceptualised, planned, managed and executed some of the world’s most significant education technology new market entries.
+Mosaic has conceptualised, planned and executed some of the world’s most significant education technology new market entries.
 Here are some examples.

 Global expansion strategy developer for major US education software and content corporation

 In 2011, Mosaic was was invited to devise and execute a very large US education corporation’s global enterprise growth strategy, leveraging partnerships and re-configuring internal operations.
 The client was one of the world’s largest suppliers of digital and print education resources to the library, school, and higher education consumer markets.

 Mosaic introduced new approaches and structures to the client’s international effort, generating significant new lines of business for the 137 year old multi-billion dollar corporation.
 Mosaic assisted the client in moving into more substantial market spaces abroad.
 Mosaic led the client through innovative business development and marketing, establishing and building partnerships with the likes of British Telecom, Novatia Plc (UK), Fujitsu Canada, Sakhr Software Middle East, and TechnologyOne Limited, Australia.

 Over a 2.5 year engagement, new lines of business introduced and developed by Mosaic led to UK Department for Education education technology framework certification, and by 2013, preferred vendor status for two multi-million dollar Australian and British Columbia, Canada enterprise platform deals for over 850,000 students, making the client’s international effort the fastest growing section of the corporation, and one of the most successful and rapid ‘first time’ international expansion efforts of any US education platform provider.